Heavy Rain Emergency Warning Issued for Southwestern Japan City

 - Русский

 Tokyo, Aug.
-8 (Jiji Press)--The Japan Meteorological Agency temporarily issued a heavy rain emergency warning for Kirishima, a city in the southwestern prefecture of Kagoshima, on Friday, calling for the highest level of caution against landslides and river flooding.
+8 (Jiji Press)--The Japan Meteorological Agency temporarily issued a heavy rain emergency warning for Kirishima, a city in the southwestern prefecture of Kagoshima, on Friday.

-The heavy rain emergency warning was issued at 5 a.m. and was downgraded to a heavy rain warning at 1:30 p.m.
+The emergency warning was issued at 5 a.m. and was downgraded to a heavy rain warning at 1:30 p.m.

-Local authorities issued the highest-level warning on the country's five-tier disaster alert system for Kirishima and parts of the city of Kagoshima.
+Also, local authorities issued the highest-level warning on the country's five-tier disaster alert system for Kirishima and parts of the city of Kagoshima the same day, urging residents to take measures to ensure their safety.
+The warning was removed later in the day.

-A linear precipitation zone, or a band of cumulonimbus clouds that causes massive rainfall, occurred intermittently in the prefecture.
+A linear precipitation zone, or a band of cumulonimbus clouds that causes massive rainfall, occurred intermittently in the prefecture, excluding the Amami Islands region.
+Southern areas of the Kyushu southwestern region, including Kagoshima Prefecture, were hit by downpours from Thursday evening due to a rain front.

-Two women were sent to a hospital while being conscious after a house collapsed in the Kagoshima city of Aira.
-One house was flooded in the city of Satsumasendai.
+Two women were sent to hospital after a house collapsed in the Kagoshima city of Aira, according the city's fire department.
+Meanwhile, authorities have been unable to contact a woman in her 30s who lives in the house.

 [Copyright The Jiji Press, Ltd.]